{short description of image}

 John Sloan

 The Xenophon Group International conducts tours to the battlefield and museums as well as to other historical and contemporary military locations in Russia and Ukraine, including the Hermitage and Artillery Museum in St. Petersburg and the museum of Soviet aircraft at Monino and museum of armored forces at Kubinka.
 For information on future tours please contact Xenophon.
-The page was last edited on 3 December 2006.
-To return to the Xenophon main page please click here.
+The page was last edited on 25 March 2009.
+Return to the main page on the 1812 campaign.

 Borodino is a village 124 km west of Moscow.
 On August 26, 1812 it was the scene of the most decisive battle of the 1812 War with Napoleon.
 It was here that the Russian commander-in-chief, Field Marshal Prince Michael Kutuzov, following the surrender of Smolensk to the French forces took a decision to stage a decisive battle against the Napoleonic army.
 The outcome of the battle was favorable for the Russian army.
 Russian troops displayed outstanding gallantry.
 Russia's army corps commanding generals included such outstanding military commanders as Prince Bagration, Marshal Barclay de Tolly, M. Miloradovich, B. Dokhtarov, M. Platov and others.
 The Russian army had 104,000 men and 627 guns.
 The French had 124,000 men and 587 guns.
 The casualties in the Napoleon's army ran as high as over 50,000 dead and wounded (28,000 killed), the Russian casualty figures stood at 44,000.
 The Battle of Borodino heralded a crisis in Napoleon's strategy of the General Battle.
 Napoleon failed in this attempt to totally destroy the Russian army, make Russia surrender, and dictate her peace terms.
 His forces suffered grave losses while the Russian spirit was enhanced.
 The battle signalled the beginning of the catastrophe that engulfed the Grand Army.
 Please go to text for a narrative of the campaign.
 At 1812 there is a chronological table of major events of the campaign.
 At battle time line is a table showing the hour by hour course of the battle.